rlworkgroup/garage/CONTRIBUTING.md

 Use this guide to prepare your contribution.

+# Post-setup instructions
+After activating your conda environment (e.g. `conda activate garage`), make sure you run `pre-commit install` to install the pre-commit package on your machine.
+This will streamline your git process and reduce potential CI errors.

 ## Pull requests
 All contributions to the garage codebase are submitted via a GitHub pull request.